Borderlands (series): Borderlands: The Handsome Collection

 Borderlands: The Handsome Collection includes Borderlands 2 and Borderlands the Pre-Sequel for release on PlayStation 4 and Xbox One, as well as on Microsoft Windows and macOS, in March 2015.
 Both games were remastered by Iron Galaxy Studios and Armature Studio respectively to support the newer consoles and include support for importing saves from either original game into the Collection to continue those characters.
 It was later released for Nintendo Switch as well.

 Borderlands Legendary Collection

 Borderlands Legendary Collection includes Borderlands, Borderlands 2, and Borderlands the Pre-Sequel for the Nintendo Switch, it was released in May 2020.

+Borderlands Collection: Pandora's Box

+Borderlands Collection: Pandora's Box is a digital compilation of all games up until 2023 but Tiny Tina's Wonderlands, along with their downloadable content, released on August 23, 2023 on the Steam, PlayStation and Xbox storefronts, and on July 25, 2024 on the Nintendo eShop for the Switch.

 Other media

 Soundtracks

 The soundtrack for Borderlands, written by Jesper Kyd, Raison Varner, Cris Velasco and Sascha Dikiciyan (Sonic Mayhem), was published as Borderlands: Original Soundtrack in 2009, featuring 27 tracks.

 The soundtrack for the sequel, by the same composers, was published as Borderlands 2: Original Soundtrack in 2012, featuring 23 tracks.
 Soundtrack albums for several DLC campaigns were released separately.